chanyukei623-png/Quantum-Lattice/README.md

 Edge-state localization and spectrum visualization

+Option to explore symmetry breaking or phase changing (toplogical <=> trivial) by tuning hopping parameters

---Bloch Band Structure
+--Bloch Band Structure (carries on 2D SSH)

-2D Brillouin zone sampling of a 4-band tight-binding Hamiltonian
+Block diagonalise to get 4x4 Hamiltonian as a functio of wavenumber

 3D surface plots of all bands

-Option to explore effects of symmetry breaking and parameter tuning